cch0/vertx-graal-native-image/docs/build.md

 mvn -Pnative clean native:compile
 ```

-The **native** Maven profile is added to allow us the opportunity to build the binary when profile is active.
+The **native** Maven profile is added to give us the opportunity to build the binary when this profile is active.

 The executable is located at `target/demo-native`.
 The name is configured by `imageName` property for the **native-maven-plugin** in the `pom.xml` file.